-Parents you too can set up an Mystudent account as well.
+Parents you too can set up a Mystudent account as well.

 CCRP-APEX Lab (Make Up Credits)

-Students are encouraged to make up credits in the CCRP-APEX Lab but for underclassmen, they will need to see counselor to sign up for FLVS online courses.
-Need help registering???
-See Mrs. Webb or Mrs. Palmer.
+Students are encouraged to make up credits in the CCRP-APEX Lab but for underclassmen, they will need to see a counselor to sign up for FLVS online courses.
+Please see your school counselor.